caltechlibrary/pubarchiver/README.md

 ❡ Authors and history
 --------------------

 [Tom Morrell](https://github.com/tmorrell) developed the original algorithm for extracting metadata from DataCite and creating XML files for use with Portico submissions of microPublication.org articles.
-[Mike Hucka](https://github.com/mhucka) created the much-expanded second version now known as Microarchiver.
+[Mike Hucka](https://github.com/mhucka) created the much-expanded second version of the software, now known as Microarchiver.

 ♥︎ Acknowledgments